 You pass by the store and in the long run, you feel better about yourself.
 That being said it is totally fine to treat yourself every once in and while without feeling bad about it.

 Emotions are one of the most challenging barriers to weight loss and exercise.
 When a nasty emotion or thought pops up try to remember that it doesn’t represent the person you are.

-You are the only person who can give truth to a thought or action to an emotion.
-Finally, don’t feel bad if you do give into an emotion.
+You are the only person who can give truth to a thought or action to emotion.
+Finally, don’t feel bad if you do give in to emotion.
 Remember, there is no such thing as a failure, only a temporary ineffective solution.

 If you want to learn more about overcoming emotional barriers, contact us.